-Networking professionals will be tackling a mix of legacy and evolving technologies over the next 12 months, fuelled by networking plans that blend bread-and-butter initiatives like security and network management with forward-looking projects like network virtualisation.
+Networking professionals are tackling a mix of legacy and evolving technologies, fuelled by networking plans that blend bread-and-butter initiatives like security and network management with forward-looking projects like network virtualisation.

-Network admins are now grappling with a range of applications and technologies fuelling need for network stability.
-Three main ones include; cloud, ensuring a backup for fibre and copper networks and the increased prevalence of video and voice communications.
+Network admins are now grappling with a range of applications and technologies fuelling the need for network stability.
+Three main ones include:

 Cloud computing is frequently taking the form of web-based tools or applications that users (and customers or partners of organisations) are accessing through a web browser.